 This eerie documentary from 2009 focuses on the urban legend of a so-called boogeyman who terrorized children on New York’s Staten Island in the 1970s and 1980s.
 Though the filmmakers began in paranormal territory, with stories of satan worshippers and revengeful ghosts, the reality of what happened to a group of missing children from the island is much, much worse than any apocryphal boogeyman.

-The same pair of filmmakers behind Cropsey set out to reveal the origins behind those killer legends lurking inside your well-worn copy of Scary Stories to Tell in the Dark.
+Joshua Zeman, the documentarian behind Cropsey, joins forces with filmmaker and researcher Rachel Mills, exposing the origins of all those killer legends that lurk inside your well-worn copy of Scary Stories to Tell in the Dark.
 Among the eerie tales discussed: “The Hookman”, “The Candyman”, “The Babysitter and the Man Upstairs”.
-But the terrifying thing about urban legends is that the stories are usually based in a real, horrifying true crimes.
+But the terrifying thing about urban legends is that the stories are often based on real, horrifying crimes.

 Featured still from "Demon House" via Freestyle Releasing